Great Bradley Hall of Fame

 Alex was nominated for her prowess in Long Jump

-Edward for his prowess in Hurdles and Javelin
+Edward for representing the County in Hurdles and Javelin

-Also nominated was Ben, the grandson of two Great Bradley residents, for representing England at Football
+Also nominated was Ben, the grandson of two Great Bradley residents, for representing England at Football.
+Ben is now (2022) a professional footballer

 GREAT BRADLEY CHURCH TATTOO, 2018